CodeKagete2060/python_week2/README.md

-Python List Manipulation Script
+# Python List Manipulation Script

-Overview
+## Overview
-This Python script demonstrates basic operations on a list, showcasing fundamental list methods and manipulations.
-It is designed as a simple example to illustrate how to add, insert, extend, remove, sort elements in a list, and find the index of a specific value.
+This Python script demonstrates basic and common list operations including appending elements, inserting at a specific position, extending a list with another list, removing elements, sorting, and finding the index of a specific value.
+It is a simple example designed to showcase foundational list handling techniques in Python.

-Functionality
-The script performs the following operations step-by-step:
+## Features

-Creates an empty list and appends several elements (10, 20, 30, and 40).
+- Creates an empty list and appends integer elements to it.

-Inserts the value 15 at the second position in the list.

-Creates another list `` and extends the original list with these values.
+- Inserts an element at a specified position.
+- Extends the list by adding elements from another list.

-Removes the last element from the extended list.
+- Removes the last element from the list.

-Sorts the final list in ascending order.
+- Sorts the list in ascending order.

-Finds and prints the index of the value 30 in the sorted list.
+- Finds and outputs the index of a specific value (30 in this case).

-Prints the final state of the list and the found index.
+- Prints the final list and the found index to the console.

-Purpose
-This example helps beginners understand how to work with Python lists using common methods such as append(), insert(), extend(), pop(), sort(), and index().

-How to Run
+## How to Run
-Save the script as a .py file, for example, list_manipulation.py.
+1. Save the script as `list_manipulation.py` (or any preferred filename).

-Run the script using a Python interpreter:
+2. Run the script using Python 3:

-text
-python list_manipulation.py
-Observe the output showing the final list and the index of the value 30.
+3. Observe the output in the console, showing the final sorted list and the index position of the value 30.

-Sample Output
-text
-Final list: [10, 15, 20, 30, 40, 50, 60]
-Index of 30: 3
+## Learning Outcome
+This script provides practical experience with core Python list methods, helping beginners gain familiarity with:

+- `append()`
+- `insert()`
+- `extend()`
+- `pop()`
+- `sort()`
+- `index()`

+It is a useful reference for those starting to learn Python data structures and basic list operations.

+---

+Feel free to reach out if you want help with further explanations or embedding this project in your portfolio!